cinderblockgames/cindr.musicPlayer.js/README.md

     <progress data-cindrM-control="progress seek"></progress>

 ### play
 A play control will [play](README.md#cindrmsongplay) the current song on click.
-It will also have the class **cindrM-control-playing** while a song is playing.
+It will also have the class **cindrM-playing** while a song is playing.

 ### pause
 A pause control will [pause](README.md#cindrmsongpause) the current song on click.
-It will also have the class **cindrM-control-paused** while no song is playing.
+It will also have the class **cindrM-paused** while no song is playing.

 ### stop
 A stop control will [stop](README.md#cindrmsongstop) the current song on click.
-It will also have the class **cindrM-control-paused** while no song is playing.
+It will also have the class **cindrM-paused** while no song is playing.

 ### next
 A next control will skip to the [next](README.md#cindrmsongnext) song on click.